 Your Bank had diligently abided by the advisories issued by the GoIState Governments and various statutory and regulatory authorities from time to time.While enforcing the social distancing protocols and keeping the safety of employees inmind banking outlets and offices of the Bank operated in accordance with theguidelines/directions issued by various statutory regulatory and local authorities.

 Your Bank continued to leverage its technology wherein the employeeswere benefitted through availing work from home facilities.
 Your Bank managed to run itsoperations smoothly across all its banking outlets.
 At all times during the COVID-19pandemic your Bank had managed to keep its services open to customers.
 Your Bank hasengaged with its customers through digital channels and contact centres with the objectiveof catering to their banking needs as well as enquiring about their well-being duringthese extraordinarily difficult times.

 Your Bank continues to take multiple measures to ensure a safeenvironment for its employees and customers such as:

 Regular sanitisation of the branches ATMs currency notestemperature checks at premises.

 Maintaining social distancing norms through effective floormanagement.

-Adopting new digital initiatives.
+Adopting new digital initiatives from time to time.

 Community outreach initiatives.